calmh/github-todo-manager/README.md

 # github-todo-recurrence

 This implements recurring todos (issues) in the GitHub issue tracker.
-Issues with the `recurring` label that contain an `RRULE:` line are processed and cloned according the recurrence rule in question.
+Open issues that contain an `RRULE:` line are processed and cloned according the recurrence rule in question.

+Issues with a `Due: 2006-01-01` type line will get notifications one week before, two days before, one day before, and on the day of the due date.

 When cloning an issue the program stops at the first `---` in the body.
 Putting the `RRULE` and `Labels` after such a horisontal line makes them not